raspberrypi/style-guide/style-guide.md

 *   troubleshoot
 *   TV (no need to spell out what the acronym means!)
 *   tweet
 *   Twitter – Capitalise when talking about the website.
 Do not use as a verb to refer to communicating on Twitter.
 Use *tweet* instead.
+*   Twitter chat

 ###U